Red Pepper Soup

 Remove from the heat.
 Use a stick blender to puree the soup.

-Optional step: If you eat the soup as-is you will probably have little bits of pepper skin to deal with.
+Optional step: If you eat the soup as-is you will have little bits of pepper skin to deal with.
 It's not bad, but if you want a more formal soup then use a strainer and press the soup through it.
 This takes about 15 minutes of work and does nothing to the flavor.
 Of course if you have a chinois this step is easy.
-Still, there's more clean up and that strainer is hard to pick all the bits out of when you clean up.
+Still, that's another step and the strainer is hard to pick all the bits out of when you clean up.

 Add salt to taste and cayenne pepper.